Akhil66624/My-Projects/Shopping Advisor/readme.txt

 and stock availability.
 In addition to it, it also provides the estimated bill.

-This can be deployed at the entrance of a shopping mall and can reduce the rush inside the mall by listing all the products, so that, if the product that a customer want to buy is not in the stock, he can immediately go to the other shop.
+This can be deployed at the entrance of a shopping mall and can reduce the rush inside the mall by listing all the products, so that, if the product that a customer want to buy is not in stock, he can immediately go to the other shop.

 This will not only save's the owner's time, also saves the customer's time, like sometimes customers could be in an emergency situation.